What is customer retention rate (CRR)? It’s a measure of how well you keep your customers over time.

 Every business loses customers, and sometimes, it’s out of your control.

 Tracking your CRR can give you valuable insights about how to fix what’s in your control.
-Things like excellent customer service.
-Making your product easy to use.
-And making it easy to buy.
+Things like providing excellent customer service, making your product easy to use, and ensuring it’s simple to buy.

 The calculation only takes a moment, so be diligent about it.
 Addressing issues as you discover them will keep more of your customers happy and coming back.